Development as Freedom

 Development as Freedom is a 1999 book about international development by Indian economist and philosopher Amartya Sen.

 The American edition of the book was published by Alfred A. Knopf.

 Summary

 Amartya Sen was the winner of the 1998 Nobel Prize in Economics.
-Development as Freedom was published one year later and argues that development entails a set of linked freedoms:
+Development as Freedom was published one year later in 1999.
+In the book, Sen argues that development is a process of expanding people's freedoms, and entails five distinct "instrumental" freedoms: